jkniest/hue-it-documentation/docs/groups/README.md

 $group->setSaturation(127, true);
 ```

-Obviously you can also get the saturation in percent or absolute.
+You can also get the saturation in percent or absolute.
 If the saturation levels are different across all
 lights in your group this value will be the same as the last added light.

 ```php